RashikShahjahan/DataPipelineCreator/Readme.md

     main(sys.argv[1], sys.argv[2])

- Run the main script with the path to your pipeline JSON file and the path to your input CSV file as command-line arguments:
+ Run the main script with the path to your pipeline JSON file and the path to your input data file as command-line arguments:

     python3 pipeline_creator.py pipeline.json input.csv